Picocrypt/CLI/README.md

 # Installation
 If you don't have Go installed, download it from <a href="https://go.dev/dl/">here</a> or install it from your package manager.
-Then, run the command below:
+Next:
 ```
 go install github.com/Picocrypt/CLI/picocrypt@latest
 ```